Our city is resting and always waiting for us to rediscover it …

 The next stop, Agias Eirinis Square, is one you cannot miss.
 The lively square around the church of the same name is a busy hub all day long.
 Many cafes, bars, restaurants and all kinds of eateries make the square and the nearby streets the epicenter of nightlife in downtown Athens.
 Our three favourite places on the square are : Souvlaki Kostas (Agias Eirinis 2), one of the oldest surviving souvlatzivika in Athens (since 1946) with a limited variety of choices but excellent taste.
 School Pizza Bar (Agias Eirinis 8), probably the most popular pizzeria in the city center, offering tasty Italian pizza with an American touch.
 Pax Burgers (Aiolou 34) is a new arrival in downtown Athens that has taken Athenians by surprise, after a successful career in Thessaloniki.
 This is a self-service restaurant with burgers not very big but extra tasty and juicy (see also our related articles about the best pizza and the best burger in Athens).

 The next part of the street is where it meets Ermou street and Monastiraki.
 The most historic cafe of the city was located at the corner of Ermou, the notorious Kafeneio Oraia Ellas.
 It was the centre of many political fermentations and mergers from 1821 until 1879 when it closed permanently.
-After Ermou street at the far end of Dimopratiriou Square you could taste the most famous kebab in the city.
+After Ermou street at the far end of Dimopratiriou Square, you could taste the most famous kebab in the city.
 Thanasis (Mitropoleos 69) is the restaurant that learnt the citizens of this city to eat kebab.
 From the day it opened in 1964, the quality has been the same.
-One of my childhood memories is the times when I came here with my grandmother and waited at the usually long queue to taste this “exotic” treat.
+One of my childhood memories is the times when I came here with my grandmother and waited in the usually long queue to taste this “exotic” treat.
 You can either have a takeaway wrapped in pita kebab or you can sit and enjoy a whole plate of kebabs (see also our related article about “where to taste the best kebab in Athens“).